BioSchemas/specifications/README.md

-Several organisations and communities in life science have started a joint initiative - BioSchemas - to facilitate the description, information sharing and promotion of their activities.
+Several organizations and communities in life science have started a joint initiative - BioSchemas - to facilitate the description, information sharing and promotion of their activities.
 BioSchemas is an open community and welcomes any organization or individual to join this community effort.
-Some of the content types the BioSchemas community started to work on are: events, training materials, people, standards and organisations in the the life sciences.
+Some of the content types the BioSchemas community started to work on are: events, training materials, people, standards and organizations in the the life sciences.

 BioSchemas relies and extends from [schema.org](http://schema.org) and aims to reuse existing standards and reach consensus among a wide number of life sciences organizations and communities.